$B$-anomalies in a twin Pati-Salam theory of flavour including the 2022 LHCb $R_{K^{(*)}}$ analysis: Simplified twin Pati-Salam theory of flavour

-Instead, if the assumption $s_{24}^{e^{c}}\approx s_{34}^{e^{c}}$ is relaxed, then different values can be obtained for the mixing.
-This scenario is common, since the phenomenology usually will return $s_{34}^{Q}$ and $s_{34}^{L}$ maximal but not 1, hence possibly requiring slightly different $x_{43}^{\psi^{c}}$ and $x_{42}^{\psi^{c}}$ in order to fit the fermion masses and mixing up to the experimental sensitivity.
-A particularly interesting situation arises when $s_{34}^{e^{c}}>s_{24}^{e^{c}}$, which would lead to larger $\theta_{23}^{e}$ contributing to large atmospheric neutrino mixing.
+A particularly interesting situation arises when $s_{34}^{e^{c}}>s_{24}^{e^{c}}$, where a larger $\theta_{23}^{e}$ contributing to large atmospheric neutrino mixing is obtained.
 In this scenario, interesting signals in lepton flavour-violating (LFV) processes such as $\tau\rightarrow3\mu$ or $\tau\rightarrow\mu\gamma$ arise, mediated at tree-level by $SU(4)^{I}$ gauge bosons.
-This could be obtained if $x_{43}^{\psi^{c}}>x_{42}^{\psi^{c}}$, without the need of any aggressive tuning. \item Unlike private Higgs models, the personal Higgs VEVs are not hierarchical, all of order 1-10 GeV, with the exception of the top one whose VEV is approximately that of the SM Higgs doublet, as discussed above.
-The reason is that the fermion mass hierarchies arise from the hierarchies $s_{34}^{\psi}\gg s_{24}^{\psi^{c}},s_{34}^{\psi^{c}}$, which find their origin naturally from the hierarchy of VL masses $M_{4}^{\psi}\ll M_{4}^{\psi^{c}}$ in Eq.~\eqref{eq:hierarchy_scalesVL}.
-The latter simultaneously leads to purely left-handed leptoquark currents as preferred by the $B$-anomalies \cite{Geng:2021nhg,Angelescu:2021lln,Altmannshofer:2021qrr}. \end{itemize}
+This is obtained if $x_{43}^{\psi^{c}}>x_{42}^{\psi^{c}}$, without the need of any tuning. \item Unlike private Higgs models \cite{Porto:2007ed,Porto:2008hb,BenTov:2012cx,Rodejohann:2019izm}, the personal Higgs VEVs are not hierarchical, all of order 1-10 GeV, with the exception of the top one whose VEV is approximately that of the SM Higgs doublet, as discussed above.
+The reason is that the fermion mass hierarchies arise from the hierarchies $s_{34}^{\psi}\gg s_{24}^{\psi^{c}},s_{34}^{\psi^{c}}$, which find their natural origin in the hierarchy of VL masses $M_{4}^{\psi}\ll M_{4}^{\psi^{c}}$ in Eq.~\eqref{eq:hierarchy_scalesVL}.
+The latter simultaneously leads to dominantly left-handed leptoquark currents, as mentioned before. \end{itemize}